rann143/rann143/README.md

 -->

 ## About Me
-I am a self taught full stack web developer.
-I began my journey to learn how to program in 2023 and took off from there!
+I am a self taught full stack web developer who's been programming since 2022.
+I've always had a passion for creating and problem solving, and programming became one of my favorite outlets over the past few years.
+While my background was as a SaaS Sales Account Executive, In 2022 I finally decided to dive into the deep end in software development!
+This repository is a reflection of my growth as a developer just within the past few years, and I'm excited to continue my journey in this challenging and (personally) wildly rewarding field. :)

 ### Skills